Text

 "I get greeted"

-But again, if you use a fundamentally transitive verb and drop its direct object, then your sentence becomes passive:
+If you use a fundamentally transitive verb and drop its direct object, then your sentence becomes passive:

 N bɛ loko dun